Military dictatorship in Brazil: Decompression policy

-Together with his Chief of Staff, Minister Golbery do Couto e Silva Geisel devised a plan of gradual, slow democratization that would eventually succeed despite all the threats and opposition from hard-liners.

-However, the torture of the regime's left-wing and Communist opponents by DOI-CODI was still ongoing as demonstrated by the murder of Vladimir Herzog.
+Together with his Chief of Staff, Golbery do Couto e Silva, Geisel devised a plan of gradual, slow democratization that succeeded despite threats and opposition from the hard-liners.
+But the torture of the regime's left-wing and Communist opponents by DOI-CODI was still ongoing, as demonstrated by the murder of Vladimir Herzog.

-Geisel allowed opposition Brazilian Democratic Movement (MDB) to run an almost free election campaign before November 1974 elections and MDB won more votes than ever.

-When opposition MDB party won more seats in 1976 Congress elections, Geisel in April 1977 used powers granted to him by AI-5, dismissed Congress and introduced a new package of laws (April Package), that made gubernatorial elections indirect and created an electoral college for electing the next president, thus safeguarding ARENA positions.
+Geisel allowed the opposition Brazilian Democratic Movement (MDB) to run an almost free election campaign before the November 1974 elections, and the MDB won more votes than ever.
+When the MDB won more seats in the 1976 Congress elections, Geisel used the powers granted to him by AI-5 to dismiss Congress in April 1977, and introduced a new set of laws (April Package) that made gubernatorial elections indirect and created an electoral college for electing the next president, thus safeguarding ARENA positions.

 In 1977 and 1978 the presidential succession issue caused further political confrontation with the hard-liners.
-In October 1977 he suddenly dismissed the far-right Minister of Army, General Sylvio Couto Coelho da Frota who had tried to become candidate for the next president.

-In May 1978 Geisel had to deal with the first labor strikes since 1964.
-500 000 workers, led by the future President Luiz Inacio Lula da Silva, demanded and won 11% wage increase.
+In October 1977 Geisel suddenly dismissed the far-right Minister of the Army, General Sylvio Frota, who had tried to become a candidate for the next presidency.
+In May 1978 Geisel faced the first labour strikes since 1964.
+Over 500,000 workers led by the future president Lula da Silva demanded and won a 11% wage increase.

-By the end of his Presidency Geisel had allowed exiled citizens to return, restored habeas corpus, repealed the extraordinary powers, in December 1978 ended the Fifth Institutional Act, and imposed General João Figueiredo (1979–85) as his successor in March 1979.
+By the end of his presidency Geisel had allowed exiled citizens to return, restored habeas corpus, repealed the extraordinary powers, ended the Fifth Institutional Act in December 1978, and instated General João Figueiredo as his successor in March 1979.